 Careful of planning anything to do with the resorts or beaches though mid-winter, you may find this a little on the chilly side (though coming from the coldest parts of Europe it will probably feel tropical!!)

-Winter is the perfect time to head out to some of the more remote parts of Doha, including the inland sea, or north to visit some of the historic points such as Al-Zubarah Fort.
+Winter is the perfect time to head out to some of the more remote parts of Qatar, including the inland sea, or north to visit some of the historic points such as Al-Zubarah Fort.
 We have a great guide here of things you can do all around Qatar.

 The springtime also sees the Qatar International Food Festival (QIFF) and many festive events across the city as well as international sporting events.